CDLUC3/n2t-admin/n2tops.md

 ### Administration: monitoring

-There are several sources of system monitoring that have been set up manually.
-All sources notify of outages but take no action themselves.

-1. From CDL, monitoring of CDL hosts is managed by Nagios, with email notification going to the developers' email addresses.
+Monitoring of CDL hosts is managed by Nagios, with email notification going to the different groups configured into Nagios email addresses.
-2. From monitor.us (a free monitoring service), outage notifications for the primary and replica instances are sent to jak\@ucop.edu.
-3. From statuscake.com (another free monitoring service, outage notifications are sent to jak\@ucop.edu.

-For CDL monitors, action is required because CDL and UCOP staff pay close attention to service faults and will take steps to restart the service themselves unless you formally "acknowledge" the faults.
+When a monitor sends an alert, action is required because CDL and UCOP staff pay close attention to service faults and will take steps to restart the service themselves unless you formally "acknowledge" the faults.

 An easy way to acknowledge a fault is to reply to the emailed CDL Nagios